Yufengs/nginx_modules/README.md

 - ngx_upstream_netrb module is a traffic flow control tool.
 It has two functionalities:
   1. Leading traffic flow to the specified servers.
   2. Splitting input traffic by some rules in a certain percentage.
+- ngx_upstream_chash module is a load balance algorithm module that allowed user to proxy http flows to a specified upstream server by a self defined rule.

 Their modules are very perfectly resolved their own job, but unfortunately, they can not work together.